Roman Reigns: The O.T.C. (2024–present)

 At Royal Rumble on February 1, Reigns entered the Royal Rumble match at number 16, scoring four eliminations.
 As he and Rollins attempted to eliminate each other, both were eliminated from behind by Punk.
 Rollins then delivered multiple Curb Stomps to Reigns before storming off.
 He returned on the March 10 episode of Raw to attack both Rollins and Punk during their steel cage match.
 On the March 21 episode of SmackDown, a brawl ensued between all three men, with Reigns, Rollins, and Punk pointing at the WrestleMania sign, leading to a triple threat match between the three being made official as the Night 1 main event of WrestleMania 41.
 On the April 4 episode of SmackDown, Punk revealed that Paul Heyman would not be in Reigns' corner at WrestleMania 41, but instead in his own, as part of a favor Punk called in for teaming with Reigns at Survivor Series.
 On Night 1 of WrestleMania 41 on April 19, Rollins defeated Reigns and Punk following a double betrayal by Paul Heyman, who aligned himself with Rollins in the process and turned heel.
 Two nights later on Raw, Reigns would be taken out by Rollins and Bron Breakker.

 On the July 14 episode of Raw, Reigns returned after a three month absence, coming to the aid of CM Punk and Jey Uso from an attack by Breakker and Bronson Reed.
 On July 22, Reigns proposed a tag team match between himself and Jey against Breakker and Reed; the match was subsequently made official for SummerSlam.
 On August 2 on Night 1 of SummerSlam, Reigns and Uso defeated Breakker and Reed.
 Reigns defeated Reed at Clash in Paris on August 31, before being viciously attacked post-match by Reed and Breakker.
 This was done to write Reigns off of television to allow him to film the movie Street Fighter.
-On the September 29 episode of Raw, Reigns returned to help The Usos defeat Breakker and Reed in a Tornado Tag Team match.
-At Crown Jewel on October 11, Reigns lost to Reed in an Australian Street Fight after interference from Breakker and The Usos.
+On the September 29 episode of Raw, Reigns returned to help The Usos defeat Breakker and Reed in a Tornado Tag Team match, leading to an Australian Street Fight between Reigns and Reed at Crown Jewel on October 11, where Reigns lost to Reed after interference from Breakker and The Usos.
+At Survivor Series: WarGames on November 29, Reigns, The Usos, World Heavyweight Champion CM Punk, and Undisputed WWE Champion Cody Rhodes were defeated by Breakker, Reed, Brock Lesnar, Drew McIntyre, and Logan Paul in a WarGames match after interference from a mysterious hooded figure which was later revealed to be Austin Theory.